Overview of Google Cloud for Machine Learning and AI

 Training Models in Vertex AI: PyTorch Example

-• Use CustomTrainingJob with a prebuilt PyTorch container; let your script control outputs via --model_out.
+• Use CustomTrainingJob with a prebuilt PyTorch container; your script reads AIP_MODEL_DIR (set automatically by base_output_dir) to know where to write artifacts.

-• Keep artifacts together (model, metrics, history, log) in one folder for reproducibility.
+• Keep artifacts together (model, metrics, history, log) in one GCS folder for reproducibility.

-• Start on CPU for small datasets; use GPU only when profiling shows a clear win.
+• Start on CPU for small datasets; add a GPU only when training time justifies the extra provisioning overhead and cost.

 Hyperparameter Tuning in Vertex AI: Neural Network Example

-• Vertex AI Hyperparameter Tuning Jobs let you efficiently explore parameter spaces using adaptive strategies.
+• Vertex AI Hyperparameter Tuning Jobs efficiently explore parameter spaces using adaptive strategies.

 Resource Management & Monitoring on Vertex AI (GCP)

-• Endpoints and running notebooks are the most common cost leaks; undeploy/stop first.
+• Endpoints and running notebooks are the most common cost leaks; undeploy and stop first.

 • Keep storage tidy with GCS lifecycle policies and avoid duplicate datasets.